raihankheraj/ISSP-TeraDrive/README.md

   -  Submit your first name, last name, and email
   -  Click OK
 Congratulations!
 You have just made an entry into the TeraDrive Smart Database

+Project Continuation:
+To further expand on our software tool, SSD capability could be added.
+As well, the ability to read HDD through USB connectivity.
+Finally, our software tool is created for Windows environments.
+Adding the capability to work with different Operating Systems could be added as well.